-It is a violation of the law and University policy for an employee or student to be disciplined or otherwise disadvantaged as a result of good faith resort to this complaint procedure.
-The initiation of a complaint of unlawful discrimination in good faith shall not therefore be grounds for discipline or other adverse action.
-A claim that a complainant has been subjected to retaliatory action in violation of this policy may be brought as a separate claim of discrimination under this grievance procedure.
+It is a violation of the law and University policy for an employee or student to be disciplined or otherwise disadvantaged as a result of good faith resort to this complaint/grievance procedure or his/her other participation in these proceedings.
+The latter actions shall not therefore be grounds for discipline or other adverse action.
+A claim that a complainant or a witness has been subjected to retaliatory action in violation of this policy may be brought as a separate claim of discrimination under this procedure.